Cruzan v. Director, Missouri Department of Health

 Cruzan v.
-Director, Missouri Department of Health, 497 U.S. 261 (1990), was a landmark decision of the Supreme Court of the United States involving a young adult incompetent.
+Director, Missouri Department of Health, 497 U.S. 261 (1990), is a landmark decision of the Supreme Court of the United States involving a young adult incompetent.
 The first "right to die" case ever heard by the Court, Cruzan was argued on December 6, 1989, and decided on June 25, 1990.
 In a 5–4 decision, the Court affirmed the earlier ruling of the Supreme Court of Missouri and ruled in favor of the State of Missouri, finding it was acceptable to require "clear and convincing evidence" of a patient's wishes for removal of life support.
 A significant outcome of the case was the creation of advance health directives.

 Background

 On January 11, 1983, then-25-year-old Nancy Cruzan (born July 20, 1957) lost control of her car while driving at nighttime near Carthage, Missouri.
 She was thrown from the vehicle and landed face-down in a water-filled ditch.
 Paramedics found her with no vital signs but resuscitated her.
 After three weeks in a coma, she was diagnosed as being in a persistent vegetative state (PVS).
 Surgeons inserted a feeding tube for her long-term care.

 In 1988, Cruzan's parents asked her doctors to remove her feeding tube.
 The hospital refused to do so without a court order, since removal of the tube would cause Cruzan's death.
 The Cruzans filed for and received a court order for the feeding tube to be removed.
 The trial court ruled that constitutionally there is a "fundamental natural right ... to refuse or direct the withholding or withdrawal of artificial life-prolonging procedures when the person has no more cognitive brain function ... and there is no hope of further recovery."
 The court ruled that Cruzan had effectively 'directed' the withdrawal of life support by telling a friend earlier that year that if she were sick or injured, "she would not wish to continue her life unless she could live at least halfway normally."

 The state of Missouri and Cruzan's guardian ad litem, Walter E. Williams, both appealed this decision.
 In a 4–3 decision, the Supreme Court of Missouri reversed the trial court's decision.
 It ruled that no one may refuse treatment for another person, absent an adequate living will "or the clear and convincing, inherently reliable evidence absent here."
 The Cruzans appealed, and in 1989 the Supreme Court of the United States agreed to hear the case.